 - (a) Roll of Attorneys.
-The permanent bar of this Court consists of those attorneys currently admitted and those attorneys hereafter admitted, in accordance with these Rules or by order of this Court, to practice in this Court.
+The permanent bar of this Court consists of those attorneys admitted, in accordance with these Rules or by order of this Court, to practice in this Court.
 Attorneys admitted pro hac vice are not permanent members of the bar of this Court. - (b) Eligibility.
 Any member in good standing of the bar of the Supreme Court of Ohio is eligible for admission as a permanent member of the bar of this Court.